Harold Stratton Davis

-Harold Stratton Davis MC (1885–1969) was an architect in Gloucestershire who specialised in churches, vicarages and rectories.
+Harold Stratton Davis MC FSA (1885–1969) was an architect in Gloucestershire who specialised in churches, vicarages and rectories.
 He won the Military Cross during the First World War while serving with the Royal Engineers.

 Military service

 Stratton Davis began his military career as an enlisted soldier.
 He was promoted from lance-corporal in the Royal Engineers, South Midland Divisional Engineers, to second lieutenant in October 1915.
 He was awarded the Military Cross in 1918 when he was lieutenant, acting major, for: